cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Intellectualized rather than emotional disclosures and rarely explore their own issues and dynamics (Mikulincer & Nachshon, 1991)
 * Less responsive to therapist disclosures (Mikulincer & Nachshon, 1991)
 * Denial of attachment needs, compulsive self-reliance, dismissal of threats and need for attachment figure availability (Mikulincer & Shaver, 2007)
-* Two main goals in relationships: gaining whatever they need while maintaining distance, control, and self-reliance, and ignoring or denying needs and avoiding negative emotional states that might trigger attachment-system activation (Mikulincer & Shaver, 2007)
+* **Two main goals in relationships**: gaining whatever they need while maintaining distance, control, and self-reliance, and ignoring or denying needs and avoiding negative emotional states that might trigger attachment-system activation (Mikulincer & Shaver, 2007)

 **Possible Manifestations of Adult Dismissing Insecure Attachment**